 🛒 Ingredients

-- Brussels Sprouts - I prefer to use small bright green Brussels Sprouts as they are sweeter and more tender than their larger counterparts.
-If you have large sprouts, it's best to halve them.
+Brussels Sprouts - I prefer to use small bright green Brussels Sprouts as they are sweeter and more tender than their larger counterparts.
+If you have large sprouts, it's best to cut them in half.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post